DLC-link/canton-onboarding-testnet/misc/README.md

 So the port is not exposed to your local environment.

+#### Port-forward script

 You can find an established script for that [here](./scripts/kubectl-expose.sh).

+- This script assumes you have only one participant node in the cluster.
+- After this, you will probably need to open another terminal.
+- You can stop the port-forward by pressing Ctrl+C.

 ### Docker-native